aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/seriescollection/_index.md

 ### categoryData {#categoryData--}

 Gets or sets the range of category Axis values.
-It can be a range of cells (such as, "d1:e10"), or a sequence of values (such as,"{2,6,8,10}").
+It can be a range of cells (such as "d1:e10") or a sequence of values (such as "{2,6,8,10}").

 ```javascript
 categoryData : string;